frankodoom/libwebp.net/README.md

 ```

 # Advanced Encoding
 The encoder contains a lot advanced parameters.
-LibWebP.Net supports libWebp's advanced API which provides the ability to have on-the-fly cropping and rescaling, something of great usefulness on memory-constrained environments like mobile phones.
-They can be useful to better balance the trade-off between compression efficiency and processing time.
-You can get access to the advanced encode or decode parameters by adding the various options below to your ```WebpConfigurationBuilder```
+LibWebP.Net supports libWebp's advanced encoding API which can be used to better balance the trade-off between compression efficiency and processing time.
+You can get access to the advanced encode  parameters by adding the various options below to your ```WebpConfigurationBuilder```